MikeNats/cURL-Assess-a-page-with-Authentication--htaccess----Scraping/README.md

 Authentication---Curl
 =====================

-- Access a webpage with authentication.
+- Access a webpage with authentication using cURL